 Visualizing your 3D creations on the Merge Cube makes it easy to inspect them up close from all angles, and to share with teachers and classmates for feedback.

-Object Editor allows you to edit the 3D settings, materials and textures of your 3D Object directly from the Merge Dashboard, which will change how the object appears on the Merge Cube.
+Object Editor allows you to edit the object’s thumbnail, manipulate the size of your object, and add labels and annotations to the object directly from the Merge Dashboard, which will change how the object appears on the Merge Cube.

 The Merge Object Uploader accepts OBJ, FBX, STL, and GLTF file types, as well as ZIP archives containing the model and associated textures (so long as the model is one of those four file types).
 Most mainstream 3D modeling and scanning software can export objects into one or more of these file types.
 To learn how to export your object, check out these articles: